 Is Your Wine Fruity?

-If your wine has fruity flavors, in particular red fruits, it’s typically a lighter-bodied wine.
-Therefore, decanting isn’t necessary.
+If your wine has fruity flavors, in particular red fruits, it is typically a lighter-bodied wine.
+Therefore, decanting is not necessary.
 If you do choose to decant, a short time in a chilled decanter will do the trick.
 These are common red fruits notes you can sense in these light wines:

 - Black Currant